 - Students who are entering the U.S. for the first time on a UB I-20

-- Students who have been in the U.S. on an I-20 or DS-2019 from another school and are transferring to UB
+- Students who have been in the U.S. on an I-20 from another school and are transferring to UB

 - Students who have attended UB’s English Language Institute and received a new I-20 from International Admissions Office for a degree program

-Passport check-in is a mandatory process after you arrive in the U.S. As per immigration policy, the university has a deadline to report your physical presence and your enrollment to U.S. Immigration authorities.
+Passport check-in is a mandatory process.
+As per immigration policy, the university has a deadline to report your physical presence and your enrollment to U.S. Immigration authorities.
 Please complete your passport check-in as soon as you receive the visa.

 Please note: If your passport check-in is completed, you will receive an email through your UB email account.
 If revision is needed, instructions will be given through your UB email account as well.
 To ensure successful completion of your passport check-in, check your UB email after each submission.

 If you are outside the U.S., your passport check-in is a two-step process.

 - Acceptance letter